J-SirL/ansible-role-uefi-boot-config/README.md

 - `grub_disable_recovery`: Whether to disable recovery mode.
 Default is `'true'`.
 - `grub_enable_blscfg`: Whether to enable the Boot Loader Specification (BLS).
 Default is `'true'`.
 - `grub_boot_image`: Path to custom boot image.
 Default is `/boot/grub/boot_image.png`.
-- `grub_boot_text_image`: Path to custom boot text image (note: GRUB does not natively support a separate boot text image).
-Default is `/path/to/default/text_image.png`.

 To override a variable, specify it in your playbook like this: